YalagadaDurga/Attendance-Management-System-using-FR/README.md

 │   ├── img1.jpg
 │   └── img2.jpg

+📸 Each folder is named after the employee and contains multiple face images captured via webcam.

 ### ⚠️ Note
 To run this project successfully, you must manually download the following essential file: